EDS-Bioinformatics-Laboratory/ansible/README.md

 General.yml created ~/Desktop/RD to which you can mount your Research Drive account (see below).
 The _local_mount_ in config.yml should point tho this directory.
 In addition, it cloned the ENCORE repository in ~/.

-General.yml also sets the timezone:
+General.yml also sets the **timezone**:
-On Ubuntu, setting the timezone is immediate.
+- On Ubuntu, setting the timezone is immediate.
 - timedatectl set-timezone Europe/Amsterdam (and Ansible’s timezone module) updates /etc/localtime (symlink) and /etc/timezone.
 - From that moment on, all new time calculations/display use the new timezone.
 You don’t need to reboot.
 - What does not automatically happen is “time synchronization” in the sense of adjusting the clock value via NTP.
-That’s separate:
+That’s separate.
 - Timezone change = changes how the current time is interpreted/displayed (offset, DST rules).
-NTP sync = adjusts the system clock to be accurate.
+- NTP sync = adjusts the system clock to be accurate.
 - If your system time is already correct, you don’t need to wait for anything.
 - Enabling NTP doesn’t always “snap” the clock instantly; it may take a short moment to converge depending on network and current drift, but usually it’s quick.